apocalyptech/bl3mods/Apocalyptech/qol/mega_timesaver_xl/README.md

    * ECHO cartridge playing animation
    * Photo Mode activation time
  * Mission-Specific Animations:
+   * Fixed garage door timing in The Droughts during Bad Reception (to get the umbrella) to be a bit less weird
    * Statue scanner/printer from Golden Calves
    * Coffee-pouring animation during Rise and Grind (pretty slight improvement, and if localization dialogue other than English happens to be longer, it's